Skip to main content

 $kthread_names: .info.task.name ~= '^(kworker)'

-# if task is NOT a KTHREAD but we have a name that looks like one
+# if task is NOT a KTHREAD but we have a name that

 condition: not $task_is_kthread and $kthread_names